rafaeltoledo/kotlin-sandbox/README.md

-# kotlin-sandbox
+# Kotlin Sandbox

-Some proofs of concept on using Kotlin for Android Development
+Repository containing proofs of concept of some Kotlin features for Android.
+At this point, the app is listing the users of Stack Overflow with the highest reputation, and linking to their profile on click.